jonnew/cyclops/cyclops/cyclops_BOM.md

     [Cyclops on Circuit Hub](https://circuithub.com/projects/jonnew_/cyclops)

-This also includes an up-to-date parts list for each PCB with optimized prices.
+    This link includes an up-to-date parts list for each PCB with optimized prices.
 Note that these parts are for a single PCB without the enclosure, power supply, etc. Those parts can be found on the "Circuit Hub Kit" tab of the Google spreadsheet above.